mikegloudemans/insulin-resistance-colocalization/README.md

 * `data/cadd`: Should contain a CADD file with VEP consequence predictions for every possible variant.
 May be skipped if necessary.
 * `data/hgnc`: The file `mart_export.txt` should contain a basic mapping of Ensembl gene IDs to HGNC names, obtained through Biomart.
-This step can be skipped if such a file is not yet available.
+This step can be omitted if such a file is not present.
-* `data/ld`: Pairwise LD scores from 1K Genomes Phase 1, used for selecting LD buddies in the Variant Effect Predictor annotation step, which can be skipped if necessary.
+* `data/ld`: Pairwise LD scores from 1K Genomes Phase 1, used for selecting LD buddies in the Variant Effect Predictor annotation step, which can also be skipped if necessary.

+## About the scripts

+I've broadly organized the scripts into "pre-coloc", "colocalization", and "post-coloc" sections.
+Most of the code in this project is focused on the "post-coloc" analysis, since the other two parts of the analysis lean heavily on code from other projects (described and linked above).

+Scripts to generate figures for the paper are in a dedicated folder.

+Many of these scripts have wide-ranging applications but are currently geared towards our IR-specific application.
+Feel free to contact me if you're trying to figure out how to gear a particular script for your own analysis; some customization may be necessary but it's certainly doable.

+I'm also working on a general Snakemake pipeline "post-coloc-toolkit", which I hope to make available soon, and will work not only on our IR data but on any set of GWAS and QTL summary statistics!
+I will link it from here when it's public.

 ## Contact